SeaCortex/Astrologer-API/docs/context/subject_context.md

 ## `POST /api/v5/context/subject`

-This endpoint returns an AI-optimized textual description (context) for a given subject.
-It analyzes the subject's astrological data and provides a coherent summary suitable for feeding into an LLM or displaying to a user.
+Generates an AI-powered astrological interpretation based on a subject's birth data.
+This endpoint provides a textual analysis of the subject's key astrological placements, suitable for generating horoscopes, personality insights, or character descriptions.

+It uses a Large Language Model (LLM) to synthesize the astrological data into a coherent, human-readable narrative.

 ### Request Body